 Shale gas has the potential to materially improve the economic lot of every citizen of the US.
 There is also the real possibility that, together with distributed cleaner energy such as wind and solar, cheap energy in the form of shale gas could improve the human condition worldwide.
-Such lofty rewards beg for a concerted effort by all concerned to solve the associated environmental risks.
-In the opinion of this author, that is an acceptable risk provided we employ a combination of innovative technology and regulatory oversight, and provided the industry will to do the right thing, nudged along by informed local activism in the locations where the industry operates.
+Such lofty rewards beg for a concerted effort by all concerned to assess and ameliorate the associated environmental risks.
+In the opinion of this author, that is an acceptable risk provided we employ a combination of innovative technology, regulatory oversight, and the industry will to do the right thing, nudged along by informed local activism in the areas that industry operates.

 The public has a right to know the timeframes involved in the rewards and the risks.
-While the intent of the book is to allow the readers to form their own opinions, I will attempt a response to the question.
+While the intent of the book was to allow the readers to form their own opinions, I will attempt a response to the question of timing.
 The reduction in the cost to heat homes was already felt in the winter of 2011; one estimate is a \$1,000 average reduction per household each year.
-This trend can be expected to continue.

-Ethylene and derivatives and low-cost fertilizer will make their presence felt on the economy in the short term, two to five years.
+In 2012 this number was estimated to be \$1,200.
+Low-cost fertilizer and ethylene and derivatives are already making their presence felt from the standpoint of reduced imports and will do so increasingly in the short term: two to five years.
 The quicker results will be from resuscitating previously mothballed plants.
-To the extent that there is a world price for ethylene and derivatives and low-cost fertilizer, export could dampen the direct benefit to farmers and other consumers.
+To the extent that there is a world price for these items, export could dampen the direct benefit to farmers and other consumers.
 Policy measures could ensure the domestic benefit.
-In any case, the balance of trade would improve if for no other reason than through the reduction of imports.
+In any case the balance of trade would improve if for no other reason than through the reduction, or in the limit elimination, of imports.
+In early 2014 the American Chemical Council reported that new shale gas-related capital planned totaled \$100.2 billion.
+It appears that nearly half of this funding is from foreign sources, underlining the fact that the chemical industries in other countries are non-competitive due to cheap North American gas.

 Methanol displacement of gasoline and diesel is an exciting consequence of shale gas production.
-The needed legislation to require most cars to accept any combination of conventional fuels and alcohol could pass this year or the next.
-The compelling economics could drive change in the two to five years.
-The slowest link in that chain will be adding methanol capacity and establishing fueling infrastructure.
-The high-compression engine which effectively would more than halve the cost of fuel will take longer-up to 10 years.
+The needed legislation to require most cars to accept any combination of conventional fuels and alcohol still awaits passage in Congress.
+Meanwhile China is leading the way, although the methanol is entirely being sourced from coal, not natural gas.
+That could change with the anticipated supply of gas from Russia, reported to be in the vicinity of 1.4 trillion cubic feet per year.
+The compelling economics could drive change in two to five years in the US.
+The slowest link in that chain will be addition of methanol capacity and establishing fueling infrastructure.
+The high compression engine which effectively would more than halve the cost of fuel per mile will take longer: up to 10 years.
 This timeframe could move up if the public is vociferous in demanding it.